-To mark World Book Day 2016, rather than focusing on the many, many writers who have lived or had associations with Edinburgh over the centuries, I'm profiling the Edinburgh Central Lending Library instead.
+To mark World Book Day 2016, rather than focusing on the many, many (many, many) writers who have lived in or had associations with Edinburgh over the centuries, I'm profiling the Edinburgh Central Library instead.

 The library opened in 1890, and was the first public library in the city.
 It was founded as part of the philanthropic legacy of Andrew Carnegie, at one time the richest man in America.
 Carnegie had been born a few miles away from Edinburgh in Dunfermline, and among the many philanthropic projects he established to make good with his fortune was the establishment of 3,000 libraries around the world.
 Carnegie understood the importance of knowledge and learning, encapsulated by the motto above the library's entrance: 'Let there be light'.

 Carnegie had originally offered £25,000 to establish the library, but a degree of opposition to the building led him to end up doubling his endowment.
-With £50,000 from Carnegie, Edinburgh became the last of Scotland's city's to establish a public library - something somewhat surprising, given the city's reputation as a literary homeland, and since 2005 the world's first UNESCO City of Literature!
+With £50,000 from Carnegie, Edinburgh became the last of Scotland's cities to establish a public library - something somewhat surprising, given the city's reputation as a literary homeland, and since 2004 the world's first UNESCO City of Literature!

 The building's foundation stone was laid in 1887, and the building grew alongside the arches of George IV Bridge, a structure which had been instrumental in opening up the city less than fifty years previously.
 The library was opened in 1890, and remains an integral part of the city's social education system today.

 The upper levels of the library have been renovated in recent years, but a trip downstairs in the building takes you into some of the original stairways built at the end of the nineteenth century.
 The decorative tiling may not be to everyone's tastes, but is at least an authentic connection with the library as it was over 100 years ago.